bizzyK/cs171project/README.md

 ### **RECOMMENDATION**

-We recommend investing in the industrial real estate sector in Canada.
-Through a comprehensive set of innovative and intuitive web visualizations, we highlight the major macroeconomic movements in Canada, how commercial real estate  in Canada (across the four sectors and six markets) has performed during those economic troughs and peaks, and how one sector (INDUSTRIAL) has remained resilient producing high returns and net growth for investors.
+We recommend investing in Canada's industrial real estate sector.
+Through a set of innovative and intuitive web visualizations, we highlight significant macroeconomic movements in Canada, the performance of commercial real estate across four sectors and six markets during economic fluctuations, and how the industrial sector has consistently produced high returns and net growth for investors.

 ### **ACKNOWLEDGMENTS**

-The majority of our data was provided by a private equity real estate company.
-We also obtained some publicly available data from Statistics Canada.
-Due to the proprietary nature of our datasets, we strongly advise the user to not distribute or publish our datasets in any form or on any platform.
+Our data was primarily provided by a private equity real estate firm, complemented by public data from Statistics Canada.
+Due to the proprietary nature of our datasets, we advise against distributing or publishing the data in any form or on any platform.